maipham12/Asm1_Further/README.md

 5. Get One Claim
 6. Save & Exit

 When you want to Add a New Claim, make sure that you use the correct format and data.
-You can use the sample data as follow to add:
+You can use the sample data as follows to add:
 1. f-0000000016
 2. 2023-03-31
 3. c-0000015